-Finally, iv) \Rightarrow i) is easy.
-Suppose $f: X \to Y$ is surjective.
-In order to find a section for f, apply iv) to find a relation \leq on X which well-orders X. Now one can simply define a section $s: Y \to X$ by putting: s(y) is the least element of the nonempty set $f^{-1}(y)$ in the well-ordering on X.
+Finally, $iv \rightarrow i$ is easy.
+Suppose $f : X \rightarrow Y$ is surjective.
+In order to find a section for f, apply iv) to find a relation \leq on X which well-orders X. Now one can simply define a section $s : Y \rightarrow X$ by putting: s(y) is the least element of the nonempty set $f^{-1}(y)$ in the well-ordering on X.

-Exercise 37 Give a direct proof of the fact that Zorn's Lemma implies the Well-Ordering Theorem.
+Exercise 41 Give a direct proof of the fact that Zorn's Lemma implies the Well-Ordering Theorem.

-Exercise 38 Let X be a set, and S a subset of $\mathcal{P}(X)$.
+Exercise 42 Let X be a set, and S a subset of $\mathcal{P}(X)$.
 We say that S is of finite character if for every $A \subseteq X$ it holds that A is an element of S, if and only if every finite subset of A is an element of S.

-The $Teichm\"{u}ller$ - $Tukey\ Lemma$ states that if S is nonempty and of finite character, S contains a maximal element (with respect to the subset ordering).
+The Teichmüller-Tukey Lemma states that if S is nonempty and of finite character, S contains a maximal element (with respect to the subset ordering).